 A couple of years ago, someone found her store loan grow into a whopping S$30,000.
 Back in 2010, she took out a S$3,000 store loan to finance a laptop, a washing machine, a sofa, and a bed.
 While the store approved of her loan quickly, the interest rate was too high, and she found herself taking years to repay her debt.

-For renovation loans, banks will have a minimum loan amount of S$5,000.
+Banks have a minimum loan amount of S$5,000 for renovation loans.
 If you’re only planning to do minor renovations and don’t require such a large sum, you can consider taking out a personal loan in Singapore instead.
 You can get a personal loan approved for as low as S$500.

 It’s also not recommended to take out a larger loan simply to enjoy lower interest rates.
 You should try to borrow the lowest amount possible.